Tricklebyte/BlazorId_App/README.md

 * Razor components support the use of Authorize attributes to trigger authorization checks on the component.<br/>
 * Authorization results are cascaded down through all children of **CascasdingAuthenticationState**.<br/><br/>

+**Identity-Api.razor**
+* The Authorize attribute in the Identity-App component performs an Authorization check when a user attempts to access the component.
+* It uses the same authorization policy as the API, **CanViewIdentity**, located in the shared project.

 ```razor
 @page "/identityapi"
 @attribute [Authorize(Policy = BlazorId_Shared.Policies.CanViewIdentity)]